India's fundamental growth drivers remain resilient: Boeing India

-New Delhi, Jan 28 (IANS) India's fundamental growth drivers remain resilient and robust, making the country an attractive business destination globally, aerospace major Boeing said on Thursday.
+New Delhi: India's fundamental growth drivers remain resilient and robust, making the country an attractive business destination globally, aerospace major Boeing said on Thursday.

 "India's aerospace industry is persevering through the global pandemic, which has brought significant challenges," Boeing India President Salil Gupte said while giving a brief abut the company's participation at the upcoming Aero India.